pestphp/docs/grouping-tests.md

 })->group('feature');
 ```

-Naturally, you can assign a test to multiple groups as well.
+You may also assign a test to multiple groups.

 ```php
 it('has home', function () {